-The lifetime of energy transmission projects is typically in the order of 60 years.
+The lifetime of energy transmission and distribution projects is typically in the order of 60 years.
 This means that also the distant-future horizon (T3) can be considered relevant for this CRA.

-1 Salazar and Mendoza.
+&lt;sup>2 Salazar and Mendoza.
 2008.
 Life prediction of electrical power transmission towers.
 Proceedings of the 9th Biennial ASME Conference on Engineering Systems Design and Analysis ESDA08.